Zanark/PAM/README.md

 - [ ] More day to day tasks
 - [ ] Notice me Senpai/Goshunji-sama
 - [ ] Search google using PAM
+- [ ] Open and close windows and processes